15 players you didn’t realise were at Arsenal: Benayoun, Britton, Gayle…

 If his achievements for Spurs weren’t painful enough on their own, we can then add in his specific record against Arsenal.

-His brace in Spurs’ 3-0 win over Arsenal at the back end of the 2021-22 season took him to 13 goals and 3 assists in 17 games against them.
+His brace in Spurs’ 3-0 win over Arsenal at the back end of the 2021-22 season means he now has 13 goals and 3 assists in 18 games against them.
 Ouch.

 You probably know two things about Colin Kazim-Richards.
 One is that he’s known as Kazim Kazim by fans in Turkey, and the other is that he’s known as the Coca-Cola Kid by fans in Brighton.